A Sensitivity-based Data Augmentation Framework for Model Predictive Control Policy Approximation: PROPOSED METHOD

 \section{PROPOSED METHOD}

-As mentioned in the previous section, generating the training data requires solving $ N_{s} $ numerical optimization problems, which can be time consuming and computationally expensive.
-This section leverages the NLP sensitivity to cheaply generate training data samples that can be used to learn the MPC control law.
+As mentioned in the previous section, generating the training data requires solving $ N_{s} $ numerical optimization problems offline, which can be time consuming and computationally expensive.
+This section leverages the NLP sensitivity to cheaply generate training data samples that can be used to approximate the MPC policy.
 To keep the notation light, we rewrite the MPC problem \eqref{Eq:MPC} into a standard parametric NLP problem of the form,